 Let multiple users sign in at the same time

-For managed Chromebooks and other devices that run Chrome OS.
+For managed Chromebooks and other devices running Chrome OS.

 By default, users can sign in to multiple Google Accounts at the same time on a device running Chrome OS.
 Users can switch between accounts without signing out and in again.
 As a Chrome administrator, you can control whether multiple users can sign in on a device.
 For example, you can specify that the first user must sign in to a managed Google Account.
 Or, you can allow only one user to sign in at a time.

 - The first user to sign in is the primary user.
 Subsequent users are secondary users.The data in each user account is kept separate.